Region Overview

 At the regional level at least, Grampian is a simple re-creation of the same region from the 1973 Act.
 It covers the entirety of that north eastern corner of Scotland, centred on the third largest city in the country, Aberdeen.
 At present this massive area is divided into just three local councils – Aberdeen City, Aberdeenshire and Moray.
 In the previous regional setup, Aberdeenshire was split into three districts, all of which are much larger than what I’m aiming for in this project.
 Historically speaking, this area was home to two further counties, Banffshire and Kincardineshire, which have since disappeared from the local government map.

 Whilst the two largest cities in the country have been given Unitary Authority status in this project, Aberdeen is absorbed into this wider region.
 Whilst I’d expect Aberdeen to exert a substantial influence over Grampian as a whole, it isn’t utterly dominant.
-The population of the city is just under 40% of the region, and its share of seats on the Regional Council is only 30% due to the weighting in favour of smaller municipalities.
+The population of the city is around 38% of the region, and its share of seats on the Regional Council is only 29% due to the weighting in favour of smaller municipalities.
+Overall though Grampian is without a doubt where the most sweeping changes have come compared to my 2020 version.
+Although just like last time there are 14 proposed municipalities, only two of those are largely unchanged.
+Everywhere else has had some degree of change, and some of those are pretty dramatic.

 Aberdeen City